 To avoid missing steps, the two lead screws are synchronized at the top with a timing belt.
 This prevents the stepper motors from going out of sync with each other, which can lead to position errors.
 No such problems on this machine.

 The Ender 3 S1 Pro uses the exact same 3D printer controller as the S1 does.
 It is the 32-bit CR-FDM-v2.4.S1_v301 board with an STM32F401 as the main chip.
 Plenty powerful and you likely won’t need to upgrade it to something faster during the printer’s lifetime.

 It is possible that Creality will switch to a different chip depending on how the current chip shortage develops, but that one is likely to have similar capacity and functionality.

 As stepper motor drivers, the board uses four Trinamic TMC2209 chips.
 These drive the stepper motors very silently, resulting in a very silent 3D printer during operation.
 We did notice an annoying coil whine from the stepper motors when they were idling, however.
 More on that in the sound level section of this Ender 3 S1 Pro review.

 It isn’t available yet at the moment of writing, but Creality has announced a liquid cooling heatsink upgrade for more effective heat dissipation of the hot end.
 This sounds like an exciting addition that can be used for a >300°C 3D printer hot end.
 With such a hot end, fancy engineering materials will be a 3D printing option.

-Along with the announced laser engraver upgrade, the Ender 3 S1 Pro has plenty of upgrade options that let you extend the functionality of the machine.
+Along with the announced laser module upgrade that lets you use the machine as a laser engraver, the Ender 3 S1 Pro has plenty of upgrade options that let you extend the functionality of the machine.

 Build Quality and Construction of the Ender 3 S1 Pro